-The Arab’s burning better than the woman; must be the kaftan, thought Strittmatter.
-The flames licked his legs.
-He was desperately trying to land in the barren mountains.
-Somewhere.
+The Arab’s burning better than the woman.
+Must be down to the kaftan, Strittmatter thought.
+The flames were licking at his legs.
+He was desperately looking for somewhere to land in these inhospitable mountains.
 Anywhere.
-The main rotor cut out for a second.
-The helicopter lost height.
-But the fire still hadn’t reached the family photo, next to the bookings ledger.
+The main engine cut out for a second.
+The helicopter dropped.

-They were still a hundred metres above ground when the familiar sound of the engine stopped completely.
+They were still a hundred metres above ground when the engine cut out altogether.